 3.15-5.00: SECOND SESSION ( Chair: Kateřina Čapková, Institute of Contemporary History, Prague)

 Experiences of Stigmatization, Discrimination and Exclusion – German-Jewish Survivors in Wrocław and Lower Silesia, 1945–1946

 The Galician Paradigm?
 Postwar Experiences of German-Speaking Polish Jewish Survivors

 Between Liberation and Emigration: Bukovina Jews in Post-War Romania

 Publication of the contributions is planned in the Leo Baeck Institute Year Book and in a Czech-language volume.

-Link to the website of LBI in London here.
+Link to the website of LBI in New York here.